What Height Should Dining Room Chairs Be?

 Scale

 The scales of both your dining chairs and table must be compatible to give the necessary comfort.
-Most dining tables have a height between 28-inches to 31-inches, with 30-inches being the most common (this height is from the floor to the top of the table).
-Dining seats height from the top of the chair to the floor ranges between 17-inches to 20-inches.
-A distance of 8-inches to 14-inches between the tabletop and the seat will, therefore, be ideal.
+Most dining tables have a height between 28 inches to 31-inches, with 30 inches being the most common (this height is from the floor to the top of the table).
+The dining seat’s height from the top of the chair to the floor ranges between 17 inches to 20 inches.
+A distance of 8 inches to 14 inches between the tabletop and the seat will, therefore, be ideal.

 Depending on your tabletop’s thickness, the size of the person using the space, and the height of the apron, a distance of 10-12 inches can be perfect.
 But, this distance may vary slightly.